src-d/blog/content/post/docker_coreos_gpu_deep_learning.md

 title: "Using Docker & CoreOS For GPU Based Deep Learning"
 draft: false
 image: /post/docker_coreos_gpu_deep_learning/intro.png
-description: "A GPGPU computing environment can be set up nicely inside a Docker container using CoreOS.
+description: "A GPGPU computing environment can be set up nicely inside a Docker container using Container Linux by CoreOS.
 Our way to setup deep learning is efficient and brings benefits to devops and data scientists."
 ---
 <style>
 p.dt {